-Section 1.
+- Section 1.
 Travel.
 Employees who are required to use their personal vehicles for business purposes shall be reimbursed for the business use on a mileage basis at the maximum rate allowed by the IRS.
-Refer to Travel Policy for specific travel-related guidelines.
+Refer to Travel Policy for specific travel-related guidelines. - Section 2.

-Section 2.
 Parking.
 The Employer shall pay \$50.00 a month parking allowance for Employees who park a personal vehicle for office parking.
 An equal allowance shall be available for Employees who ride the bus.
-All actual expenses shall be reimbursed for parking expenses incurred for business-related parking expenses at other locations.
+All actual expenses shall be reimbursed for parking expenses incurred for business-related parking expenses at other locations. - Section 3.

-Section 3.
 Meals.
 The Employer shall reimburse Employees the full cost of meals at meetings which they are required to attend and for dinner when work is performed beyond 6:30 p.m.
-The cost of alcoholic beverages shall not be reimbursed.
+The cost of alcoholic beverages shall not be reimbursed. - Section 4.

-Section 4.
 Membership in Organizations.
-The Employer may reimburse the cost of membership in a service club and/or professional association for an Employee when such membership is considered supportive of the Employer's objectives and has been approved, in advance, by the President.
+The Employer may reimburse the cost of membership in a service club and/or professional association for an Employee when such membership is considered supportive of the Employer's objectives and has been approved, in advance, by the President. - Section 5.

-Section 5.
 Other Expenses.
-The President may reimburse other reasonable expenses incurred by Employees in the performance of their job responsibilities.
+The President may reimburse other reasonable expenses incurred by Employees in the performance of their job responsibilities. - Section 6.
+Timing of Reimbursement.
+If an Employee submits a request for reimbursement, with all necessary documentation, by the first Friday of a month, the Employer will generally process the reimbursement within fifteen (15) business days.